onlyphantom/cvessentials/digitrecognition/digitrec.md

 cv2.imshow("Transformed", dilated)
 cv2.waitKey(0)
 ```

+OpenCV provides the three shapes for our kernel:
+- Rectangular box: `MORPH_RECT`
+- Cross: `MORPH_CROSS`
+- Ellipse: `MORPH_ELLIPSE`

+They are fed as the first argument into `cv2.getStructuringElement()`, with the second being the kernel size (`ksize`) itself.
+The third argument is the _anchor point_, which defaults to the center.

 ### Opening and Closing
 Another name for **Erosion, followed by Dilation** is the Opening.
 It is useful in removing noise in our image.
 The reverse of Opening is Closing, where we first **perform Dilation followed by Erosion**, particularly suited for closing small holes inside foreground objects.